tubearchivist/tubearchivist-jf/README.md

 ![home screenshot](assets/screenshot-home.png?raw=true "Jellyfin Home")

-This is a proof of concept, expect bugs, for the time being, only use it for your testing environment, *not* for your main Jellyfin server.
+This is a proof of concept, looking for feedback.
+For the time being, only use it for your testing environment, *not* for your main Jellyfin server.
 This requires Tube Archivist *unstable* builds for API compatibility.

 ## Core functionality
 - Import each YouTube channel as a TV Show